How to open a Canadian bank account

 Setting up online banking and mobile banking

-You will also be able to download ATB Mobile to manage your account from a smartphone or other mobile device.
+You will also be able to download the ATB Personal app to manage your account from a smartphone or other mobile device.
 The team at any ATB Financial branch in Alberta will get you set up with all of this, and anything else you need.